• Skip to primary navigation

 Four pieces of baked seasoned salmon fillets arranged in a row, showcasing visible spices and a golden, oven-cooked surface.

-This is my go-to salmon recipe.
+This is one of my go-to quick-and-easy dinner recipes.
 I make it every few weeks for my family, and we never get tired of it!

-In the recipe card, you’ll find six spice blend options to mix things up depending on your mood.
-Whether you go chili lime, lemon thyme, garlic Italian, or my personal favorite, these baked salmon fillets deliver big flavor in the easiest way possible.
+The base recipe is just olive oil, salt, and pepper, but I’ve included six spice blends in the recipe card so you can change things up depending on your mood: chili lime, lemon thyme, garlicky Italian, rosemary lemon, curry lime, and my personal favorite, a smoky paprika blend with a touch of coconut sugar.
+One method, six completely different dinners.
 (And if you’re craving more simple salmon dinners with a ton of flavor, I’ve got nearly 40 of them waiting for you.)

 Raw salmon fillets rest on parchment paper, seasoned with a flavorful mixture of spices.